ricardosidavids/FullStackOpenSubmissions/part0/Exercise 0.6.md

 server -->>browser: 201 new note created deactivate server

-Note browser updates display locally and inserts the new note
+Note right of browser: browser updates display locally and inserts the new note

 ```